Our History – Our Christian Connection

-Sonora advocated for Father’s Day to be celebrated on the first Sunday in June, which was close to her own father’s birthday.
-However, that didn’t allow pastors enough time to prepare a service, and so the first Father’s Day was pushed back to the third Sunday of June.
+Sonora was advocating for the first Sunday in June, which was close to her father’s birthday.
+However, that didn’t allow pastors enough time to prepare for their services, so the first Father’s Day was pushed back to the third Sunday in June.

-President Woodrow Wilson approved of Father’s Day in 1916, and in 1919, when Sonora’s father – the man who inspired the holiday – William Smart died, Father’s Day was a popular occasion and celebration across The United States of America.
+President Woodrow Wilson approved Father’s Day in 1916, and in 1919, when Sonora’s father – the man who inspired the holiday – William Smart died, Father’s Day was a popular occasion and celebrated across the United States of America.

 In 1966 after forty years of Sonora campaigning and advertising for the holiday, President Lyndon Johnson signed a Presidential Proclamation that decided the third Sunday of June as Father’s Day.
 It was in 1972 when real success was found.
-President Richard Nixon declared Father’s Day as a day of “permanent national observance”.
+President Richard Nixon declared Father’s Day as a ‘permanent national observance.’

-Some 72 countries celebrate Father’s Day on the third Sunday in June, whereas Australia, New Zealand and some of the Pacific Islands celebrate this event on the first Sunday in September.
+Today some 72 countries celebrate this event on the third Sunday in June whereas Australia, New Zealand and some of the Pacific Islands celebrate this event on the first Sunday in September.

-May each of us take notice of this biblical and divine instruction and cherish and respect those who God has chosen to be our earthly fathers (and mothers).
+May each of us take notice of this biblical and divine instruction, and cherish and respect those who are our fathers (and mothers).